splunk/splunk-mltk-container-docker/README.md

 This repository contains the container endpoint (`./app`), jupyter notebook configuration (`./config`) and examples (`./notebooks`), build scripts and the main Dockerfile to create the [existing pre-built container images](https://hub.docker.com/u/phdrieger) for TensorFlow 2.0 CPU and GPU, PyTorch CPU and GPU, NLP libraries.

 ### Rebuild
 You can rebuild your own containers with the `build.sh` script.

-Examples:
+Example:

-- Build TensorFlow CPU image for your own docker repo `./build.sh tf-cpu your_local_docker_repo/`
+- Build Golden Image CPU image for your own docker repo `./build.sh golden-image-cpu your_local_docker_repo/ 3.6.0`

-- Build TensorFlow GPU image for your own docker repo `./build.sh tf-gpu your_local_docker_repo/`
+- Build Golden Image GPU image for your own docker repo `./build.sh golden-image-gpu your_local_docker_repo/ 3.5.0`

-- Build PyTorch image for your own docker repo `./build.sh pytorch your_local_docker_repo/`

-- Build NLP image for your own docker repo
-`./build.sh nlp your_local_docker_repo/`

 If you decide to modify to `your_local_docker_repo/` you need to update your `images.conf` in the Deep Learning Toolkit app: go to your `$SPLUNK_HOME/etc/apps/mltk-container/local/images.conf` and add your own image stanzas.
 Have a look at `$SPLUNK_HOME/etc/apps/mltk-container/default/images.conf` to see how the stanzas are defined.